Peyman-Products/resume/README.md

 ### Technical Experience by Position

-Each position has its own set of technical experience questions.
-The default scoring for these questions lives in the backend (see `TECH_SCORES` in `app.py`).
-An admin interface allows these questions and their score values to be modified per position.
-This interface can also be used to adjust the scores for the general categories such as education or availability.
+Each position has its own set of technical experience questions which are stored in `scoring_config.json`.
+The admin interface allows these questions and their score values to be modified per position as well as the global scoring rules (education, availability, reviewer weights, etc.).

 ### Typical User Flow